hte-1313/st498_CAPSTONE/README.md

 | PC4 | -3.45 | 10.21 | -0.338 | -12.43 | 0.444 |
 | PC5 | 1.87 | 9.65 | 0.194 | -10.23 | 0.500 |

 PC2 was by far the strongest factor.
-A Sharpe of 1.59 with a max drawdown of only 4.33% and a hit rate of 67% is a strong out-of-sample result by any standard.
+A Sharpe score of 1.59 with a max drawdown of only 4.33% and a hit rate of 67% is a strong out-of-sample result by any standard.

 Alpha of PC2 long-short portfolio vs Fama-French benchmarks (test set, HAC):